shnzhusn/BIM-Recognition-System/README.md

 ## 📖 Overview
 This project is a real-time Malaysian Sign Language (BIM) to text translator.
 It leverages computer vision and deep learning to bridge the communication gap between the deaf/hard-of-hearing community and non-signers in Malaysia.

+The custom dataset consists of 15 dynamic BIM gestures, with 150 video samples per gesture, totaling 2,250 labeled sequences.
+All data was self-recorded and annotated based on the Malaysian Sign Language (BIM) SignBank.

 Using a standard webcam, the system captures a user's **dynamic gestures** and translates them into text.
 Developed as a Final Year Project, this system focuses on being practical, low-cost, and accessible.

 ---